phuang1024/BMusic/docs/bmusic/animate.rst

 AnimKey
 =======

-The :class:`~bmusic.AnimKey` class groups abstract named positions with their respective shapes for animation, inspired by Blender's Shape Key feature.
+The :class:`~bmusic.AnimKey` inspired by Blender's shape keys, pairs names with their specific animations.

 For example, an ``on`` position may be setting a light's power to ``100``, or a ``hit`` position may be setting a hammer's rotation to ``10``.

-AnimKeys allow us to write generalized algorithms while users are able to customize the exact motion.
+AnimKeys allow us to write **generalized algorithms** while users are able to **customize** the exact motion.

-For example, our algorithm may contain
+For example, a hammer algorithm may contain:

 .. code-block::

    for each note:
-       animate_hit(note)

-What does a "hit" do?
-The user defines it to fit their needs.
-All our algorithm needs to do is perform a "hit".
+       anticipate(note)
+       hit(note)
+       recoil(note)

+What do ``anticipate``, ``hit``, and ``recoil`` do?
+The user can define these keys --- maybe they set the hammer's rotation --- and our algorithm blindly uses them.

+This means that our algorithm is generalized: Maybe we can use it for a piano, bouncing ball, etc. The user would define what constitutes each action.

 Example
 -------